springfall2008/batpred/docs/output-data.md

 ## Solar forecast data

+The following sensors give the forecast Solar data from Solcast.
+Predbat populates these sensors irrespective of whether you are using the [Predbat direct Solcast or Solcast integration method](install.md#solcast-install) to get your Solar forecast, but if you are using the Solcast integration then the Predbat sensors mirror the similarly named Solcast integration sensors so could be disabled if you so wish.

 - sensor.predbat_pv_today - Tracks the PV forecast in kWh for today, attributes give the remaining amount today and the half hourly data
 - sensor.predbat_pv_tomorrow - Tracks the PV forecast in kWh for tomorrow, attributes give the remaining amount today and the half hourly data
 - sensor.predbat_pv_d2 - Similar to the above, but tracking the PV forecast for the day after tomorrow